|Mer de Glace glacier, Hotel de Montenvers, Mont Blanc, near Chamonix. The trail to the Mer de Glace is signposted.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 The Grotte de la Mer de Glace was named after the famous glacier Mer de Glace (Sea of Ice) north of the Mont Blanc.
 The glacier is 7 km long and 200 m thick, which makes it the longest glacier in France.
 It begins at 2,400 m asl, fed by three sources, the Glacier du Géant, the Glacier de Lechaud and the Cascade du Talèfre.
 Then it flows north-north-west and ends at a height of 1,400 m asl.
 Its speed is very high, about 90 m per year in the area of Montenvers.

-However, the difficulties of creating a new cave every year increases.
+However, the difficulties of creating a new cave every year increase.
 Continually extending the trail costs a lot of money.
-In 2009 the costes were 80,000 Euros and the opening of the cave had to be postponed for two weeks.
-The cave is rather close to the end of the glacier, which lost noth im length and thickness.
-It might be necessary in only a few years to move the cave several hundred meters upstream in only a few years.
-Accodring to the CNRS Laboratory of Glaciology in Grenoble the glacier is expected to lose between 600 m and 900 m over the next 20 years.
+In 2009 the costs were 80,000 Euros, and the opening of the cave had to be postponed for two weeks.
+The cave is rather close to the end of the glacier, which lost both in length and thickness.
+It might be necessary in only a few years to move the cave several hundred meters upstream.
+According to the CNRS Laboratory of Glaciology in Grenoble, the glacier is expected to lose between 600 m and 900 m over the next 20 years.
 So the existence of the cave is in danger.
-Probably the costs will be too big even for the amount of 300,000 visitors per year.
+Probably the costs will be too big even with a number of 300,000 visitors per year.